 re-examinations.

-After several revisions, the survey form was approved by the Treasurers and DOT; Mr. Bauman then sent forms and instructions to the Treasurers and requested the information be returned to him by October 17.
-DOT received the information in final form from Mr. Bauman October 29, 2003 and placed that information along with DOT data for the number of activities in each county and the number of cards issued by each county into spreadsheets for review with the counties.
+After several revisions, the survey form was approved by the Treasurers and DOT; Mr. Bauman then sent forms and instructions to the Treasurers and requested the completed surveys be returned to him by October 17.
+DOT received the survey information from Mr. Bauman October 29, 2003 and placed that information, along with DOT data for the number of activities in each county and the number of cards issued by each county, into spreadsheets for review with the counties.

 ADDENDUM

 While the Treasurers agreed the DOT/County Treasurers' survey of direct cost information from nine typical counties was important and would be done, they did not believe it would adequately represent all their costs of doing business.
-The Treasurers informed DOT that the Iowa State Association of County Treasurers had hired a consultant to collect both direct and indirect costs for all functions performed by each of the 80 County Treasurers involved in issuing driver’s licenses.
-This report would gather costs on General Administration, Treasury Management Services, Motor Vehicle and Driver's License.
-The Treasurers shared this report with DOT in late October and wanted to use the consultant’s report as their cost of doing business.
-DOT declined to do so for several reasons.
-First, this was an independent report developed by the Treasurers, without review or input by the DOT., and the legislation specified the DOT was to conduct the study in cooperation with the Counties.
-Second, the consultant's report contained data with significant variances in cost information among the counties.
-These include:Variance among 12 counties in the number of cards reported in the functional analysis vs. to the Department of Transportation for transaction retention purposes.
+The Treasurers informed DOT that the Iowa State Association of County Treasurers had hired a consultant to collect costs on general administration, treasury management services, and motor vehicle services, in addition to driver's licensing, for all 80 counties issuing driver licenses.
+The Treasurers shared this report with DOT in late October and requested that the consultant’s report be used in the legislatively mandated study as their cost of doing business.
+DOT declined to do so for the following reasons:

+1. A review of the data raised issues concerning the data quality, such as:

+Use of inconsistent indirect cost rates by some counties.

+Various transposition and extension errors in the numbers.

+The data contains unexplained wide variances in reported costs and percentages among the counties, such as:

+Reported cost per card ranging from $5.91 to $27.66.

-County benefits, as a percent of Salaries & Wages, range from 13% in Louisa County to 62% in Tama County.
+County share of benefits as a percent of wages ranging from 13% to 62%.

-Reported Cost per card range from $27.66 in Monroe County to $5.91 in Lucas County However, DOT did offer to include that consultant's report, along with an email from Mr. Bauman, to explain some of the cost differences.
-(Attachment 1)
+However, DOT did offer to include that consultant's report, along with an email from Mr. Bauman, to explain some of the cost differences.
+(See Attachments)

+ATTACHMENT 1